Dana Rivers

-Dana Rivers (born 1954 or 1955) is an American transgender activist and convicted mass murderer.
+Dana Rivers (born 1954 or 1955) is an American transgender advocate and convicted murderer.

 In 1999, Rivers was fired from her job as a teacher at Center High School in Antelope, California, after she revealed to the school that she soon intended to live her life as a woman.
 Her subsequent suit brought national attention to the case.

-In 2022, Rivers was convicted of the 2016 murder of a married couple and their nineteen-year-old son.
+In 2022, Rivers was convicted of the 2016 murders of Charlotte Reed, 56, and her wife Patricia Wright, 57, and their son Benny Diambu-Wright, 19.

 Early life and career

 Rivers grew up in the San Francisco area.
 She served three years in the US Navy before pursuing a career in education.

 Rivers was a labor leader in Orange County for the American Federation of Teachers, and in the 1980s was twice elected to the board of the Huntington Beach Union High School District.
 She was also a baseball coach and a white-water rafting instructor.

 Rivers had problems with alcoholism and three failed marriages.
 She was diagnosed with gender dysphoria after moving to Antelope and becoming a teacher in 1990.